 Proposed new Rule 1093(a)(iii)(C)(3) would provide, "A SRCH Order received after an Opening Process that is marketable against the PBBO when the ABBO is inferior to the PBBO will be traded at the Exchange at or better than the PBBO price.
 If the SRCH Order has size remaining after exhausting the PBBO, it may: (1) trade at the next PBBO price (or prices) if the order price is locking or crossing that price (or prices) up to and including the price equal to the ABBO price, and/or (2) be routed, subject to a Route Timer, to away markets if all Phlx interest at better or equal prices has been exhausted, and/or (3) be entered into the Order Book at its limit price if not locking or crossing the PBBO, including All-or-None Orders which can be satisfied, or the ABBO.
-Once on the Order Book, replacing the reference to "Phlx price" with "PBBO," and also adding a phrase to make clear that it would also include All-or-None Orders that can be satisfied.
-All-or-none orders are non-displayed orders and therefore not included in the PBBO.
-For purposes of the execution price, an All-or-None Order that can be satisfied may be accessed and a better price could be obtained.
+Once on the Order Book, the SRCH Order is eligible for routing if it is locked or crossed by an away market."

+the execution price, an All-or-None Order that can be satisfied may be accessed and a better price could be obtained.